Equivalences between Non-trivial Variants of 3LDT and Conv3LDT: Abstract

 \section{Abstract}

-The popular 3-\SUM{} conjecture states that there is no strongly subquadratic time algorithm for checking if a given set of integers contains three distinct elements that sum up to zero.
-A closely related problem is to check if a given set of integers contains distinct $x_1, x_2, x_3$ such that $x_1+x_2=2x_3$.
-This can be reduced to 3-\SUM{} in almost-linear time, but surprisingly a reverse reduction establishing 3-\SUM{} hardness was not known.
+The popular 3\SUM{} conjecture states that there is no strongly subquadratic time algorithm for checking if a given set of integers contains three distinct elements $x_1, x_2, x_3$ such that $x_1+x_2=x_3$.
+A closely related problem is to check if a given set of integers contains distinct elements satisfying $x_1+x_2=2x_3$.
+This can be reduced to 3\SUM{} in almost-linear time, but surprisingly a reverse reduction establishing 3\SUM{} hardness was not known.

-We provide such a reduction, thus resolving an open question of Erickson~\cite{Erickson99}.
-In fact, we consider a more general problem called 3-\LDT{} parameterized by integer parameters $\alpha_1, \alpha_2, \alpha_3$ and $t$.
+We provide such a reduction, thus resolving an open question of Erickson.
+In fact, we consider a more general problem called 3\LDT{} parameterized by integer parameters $\alpha_1, \alpha_2, \alpha_3$ and $t$.
 In this problem, we need to check if a given set of integers contains distinct elements $x_1, x_2, x_3$ such that $\alpha_1 x_1+\alpha_2 x_2 +\alpha_3 x_3 = t$.
 For some combinations of the parameters, every instance of this problem is a NO-instance or there exists a simple almost-linear time algorithm.
 We call such variants trivial.
-We prove that all non-trivial variants of 3-\LDT{} are equivalent under subquadratic reductions.
-Our main technical contribution is an efficient deterministic procedure based on the famous Behrend's construction that partitions a given set of integers into few subsets that avoid a chosen linear equation.
+We prove that all non-trivial variants of 3\LDT{} over the same universe $[-n^c,n^c]$ for some $c\geq2$ are equivalent under subquadratic reductions.
+The main technical tool used in our proof is an application of the famous Behrend's construction that partitions a given set of integers into few subsets that avoid a chosen linear equation.

+\Patrascu{} observed that while proving 3\SUM{}-hardness it is convenient to work with a more structured problem related to 3\SUM{}, \Convolution3\SUM{}.
+Hence it is natural to consider also Convolution variants of 3\LDT{} in which we are given an array of numbers and need to find three elements such that both their values and indices satisfy the linear equation, that is: $\sum_{i=1}^3 \alpha_i j_i=t$ and $\sum_{i=1}^3 \alpha_i A[j_i]=t$.
+We extend our results to \Convolution3\LDT{} and show that for all $c\geq2$, all non-trivial variants of 3\LDT{} over the universe $[-n^c,n^c]$ and of \Convolution3\LDT{} over the universe $[-n^{c-1},n^{c-1}]$ are subquadratic-equivalent, so in particular they are all equivalent to 3\SUM{} under subquadratic reductions.

+As the last step, we show how to apply the methods of Fischer, Kaliciak, and Polak [ITCS 2024] to show that we can reduce non-trivial variant of 3\LDT{} over an arbitrary universe to the same variant over cubic universe, and similarly reduce \Conv{} to instances over quadratic universe.
+This gives us a complete classification of variants of 3\LDT{} and \Conv: every variant is either subquadratically equivalent to 3\SUM{} over $[-n^c,n^c]$ for some $c\in[2,3]$ or can be solved in subquadratic time.